For more information contact:

 Accounting for Time

-The employee accounts for time away from work on the applicable Time or Leave Report.
-See leave and time reporting procedures for various employee types in BPPM Chapter 60.
+The employee accounts for time away from work on an Enter Time request in the Workday system.
+See leave and time reporting procedures for various employee types in BPPM Chapter 60 and the applicable Workday Time and Absence reference guide.

 The following transportation options are available to an employee requiring an ERH, subject to the supervisor’s approval.

 The employee may use public transportation.
-The employee pays the vendor and seeks reimbursement from the department using confirming purchase procedures (see BPPM 70.20).
+The employee pays the supplier and seeks reimbursement from the department using confirming purchase procedures (see BPPM 70.20).

 The employee may use a Motor Pool or departmental vehicle.
 Use of a University vehicle is contingent upon vehicle availability.
 The usage may not interfere with University business.

 The employee’s supervisor or administrator determines the employee’s fitness to drive.
-If the employee is not fit to drive a coworker may provide the ride (see below) or the employee may take public transportation or a taxi (see above).
+If the employee is not fit to drive a coworker may provide the ride (see Ride from Coworker) or the employee may take public transportation or a taxi (see Taxi).

 An employee using a Motor Pool vehicle must complete all requirements for the use of the vehicle.
-At WSU Pullman, the employee submits an approved Vehicle Release Authorization to Motor Pool to obtain a vehicle (see BPPM 95.35).
+At WSU Pullman, the employee submits an online Motor Pool Vehicle Request in myFacilities to Motor Pool to obtain a vehicle (BPPM 95.35).
 At other WSU locations, the employee follows established procedures to obtain a Motor Pool vehicle.

 A departmental vehicle may be used for an ERH.
 In such cases, the department directly supports vehicle costs of the ERH.

 The employee may use a taxi.
-The employee pays the vendor and seeks reimbursement from the department using confirming purchase procedures (see BPPM 70.20).
+The employee pays the supplier and seeks reimbursement from the department using confirming purchase procedures (see BPPM 70.20).

-A coworker may drive his or her own car or a state car to provide a ride for the employee.
+A coworker may drive their own car or a state car to provide a ride for the employee.

-If the coworker drives his or her own car, he or she may submit a claim for reimbursement at the prevailing privately-owned vehicle mileage rate (see BPPM 95.19).
-The claim is submitted to the Travel Office on a Travel Expense Voucher (see BPPM 95.20).
+If the coworker drives their own car, they may submit a claim for reimbursement at the prevailing privately-owned vehicle mileage rate (BPPM 95.19).
+The claim is submitted to Travel Services using an Expense Report in Workday.
+(See the applicable Workday Travel and Expenses reference guide and BPPM 95.20.)
 In such cases, the driver’s own insurance is primary in the event of an accident.
 The driver is on official state business while providing a ride for an employee requiring an ERH.

 Route of ERH